PgBiel/elembic/src/element.typ

               }
             }

-            if has-filters and is-stateful {
+          if updates-stylechain-inside and is-stateful {
               // Pushed before the if above
               style-state.update(chain => {
                 _ = chain.pop()